What to Expect From Your Mindbloom Guide

-At Mindbloom, the role of your Guide is to support you in preparing both your mindset and physical setting for each journey, answering any questions that arise throughout your process, and holding space for anything you’d like to share and support you through your integration process.
+At Mindbloom, the role of your Guide is to support you in preparing both your mindset and physical setting for each journey.
+They can help answer any questions that arise throughout your process, and hold space for anything you’d like to share as you integrate your experiences.

 What Is Integration and How Does a Guide Help With This Process?

-Think of integration first as the process of receiving, unpacking and processing each experience and then setting goals and establishing practices to work towards these goals.
+Think of integration first as the process of receiving, unpacking, and processing each experience.
+It helps you set goals and establish practices to work towards these goals.
 We do this to maximize benefits from each experience by taking any insights gained and implementing them into our daily lives to facilitate lasting transformation.

 Let’s provide an overview of what each of these steps will look like: